-How to Hire Saint Vincent and the Grenadines Employees
+How to Hire Employees in Saint Vincent and the Grenadines

 When you’ve worked through every step of your recruitment plan, you’ll have a candidate you want to hire.
 The country’s labor regulations require written employment terms for employees unless they’re daily or weekly workers.
 We advise using written employment contracts to keep all rights and obligations clear to you and your new hire.

 Employment agreements should cover a range of information, including:

 - Start date and end date if applicable